Cumberland Gap: America’s First Great Gateway to the West

 walk

-Lots of quiet creeks lead visitors to the overlook.
+Lots of quiet creeks and side trails lead visitors to the overlook.

 From the main path, you can access other trails like Fort McCook and Harlan Road Trails.
 Reserved ranger-guided hikes are also available and you can view the full hiking and camping map here.